dustinpfister/blog_posts/_posts/statistics-experimental-design.md

 // 0.16615408673894913
 ```

 So then I can use these basic tools to get the CPTWPD value for the whole website, as well as certain collections of content that are on various topics such as lodash, canvas, and yes this very topic of statistics.
+Right off the bat I am all ready getting some usfule values that would leed me to making certain descesions.
+I should expand, and improve my content on lodash, and statistics, and give up on my canvas and javaScript catagories.

-I am not completely sure what I could use for a control at this point, but for now it would seem that will just have to use the site wide value until I have something else that might work better, such as maybe a category that I am not doing anything out of the ushual maybe.
+However there is not just going by the current figures, my research question is still more along the lines of can these figures change, rather than just going with the current figures.

 ## 3 - Conclusion